linusboyle/linusboyle.cn/_posts/2018/05/2018-05-29-Ideal-States.md

 ---
-layout : post
+layout: post
-title: Ideal States:The Ultimate Utopia?
+title: 'Ideal States: The Ultimate Utopia?'
 date: 2018-05-29
 tags:
 - utopia
 - society
 excerpt: A little bit thinking about the ideal states and whether one should form his/her own one,political or not
 ---

 ![Tsinghua](/assets/images/2018/Tsinghua.png)